Why study Pre-Vet at MC?

 Maryville College faculty members work closely with MC students, both in courses and conducting research.
 As a result, Maryville College faculty members are able to write excellent letters of reference and recommendation for MC students because faculty and students truly know one another.

-Photo of Kelsey Birchfield
+Photo of alumni Kelsey Birchfield

 Kelsey Birchfield ’21